shoppaclara/LiftUp/LiftUp_Installation_Guide.md

 To install pillow, run: pip install pillow

 # Files required:
-The following files must all be present in the same folder before running the application:
+The following files must all be present in the same folder before running the application.
+These files can be downloaded from the Required-Files branch of this repository.
 - liftup_main.py
 The main Python file for the application.
 It contains all application logic, class definitions, and the Tkinter main loop that launches the graphical user interface.